Genetically modified tomato: Delayed ripening

 Tomatoes have been used as a model organism to study the fruit ripening of climacteric fruit.
 To understand the mechanisms involved in the process of ripening, scientists have genetically engineered tomatoes.

-In 1994, the Flavr Savr became the first commercially grown genetically engineered food to be granted a license for human consumption.
-A second copy of the tomato gene polygalacturonase was inserted into the tomato genome in the antisense direction.
+In 1994, the Flavr Savr became the first commercially grown, genetically engineered food to be granted a license for human consumption.
+A second copy of the tomato gene for polygalacturonase (PG) was inserted into the tomato genome in the antisense direction.
 The polygalacturonase enzyme degrades pectin, a component of the tomato cell wall, causing the fruit to soften.
-When the antisense gene is expressed it interferes with the production of the polygalacturonase enzyme, delaying the ripening process.
-The Flavr Savr failed to achieve commercial success and was withdrawn from the market in 1997.
-Similar technology, but using a truncated version of the polygalacturonase gene, was used to make a tomato paste.
+When the antisense gene is expressed, it interferes with the production of the polygalacturonase enzyme, delaying the ripening process.
+The Flavr Savr failed to achieve commercial success due to high production costs, attributed to the use of an old low-yielding variety as the parent.
+It was withdrawn from the market in 1997.
+Zeneca used a similar technology on a commercially successful variety called T7, adding a truncated version of the PG gene.
+It was used to make a tomato paste with much commercial success, before changing public perception of GMO reduced sales.

-DNA Plant Technology (DNAP), Agritope and Monsanto developed tomatoes that delayed ripening by preventing the production of ethylene, a hormone that triggers ripening of fruit.
+DNA Plant Technology (DNAP), Agritope, and Monsanto developed tomatoes that delayed ripening by preventing the production of ethylene, a hormone that triggers ripening of fruit.
 All three tomatoes inhibited ethylene production by reducing the amount of 1-aminocyclopropane-1-carboxylic acid (ACC), the precursor to ethylene.
 DNAP's tomato, called Endless Summer, inserted a truncated version of the ACC synthase gene into the tomato that interfered with the endogenous ACC synthase.
 Monsanto's tomato was engineered with the ACC deaminase gene from the soil bacterium Pseudomonas chlororaphis that lowered ethylene levels by breaking down ACC.
 Agritope introduced an S-adenosylmethionine hydrolase (SAMase) encoding gene derived from the E. coli bacteriophage T3, which reduced the levels of S-adenosylmethionine, a precursor to ACC.
 Endless Summer was briefly tested in the marketplace, but patent arguments forced its withdrawal.

-Scientists in India have delayed the ripening of tomatoes by silencing two genes encoding N-glycoprotein modifying enzymes, α-mannosidase and β-D-N-acetylhexosaminidase.
+Scientists in India have delayed the ripening of tomatoes by silencing two genes encoding N-glycoprotein-modifying enzymes, α-mannosidase and β-D-N-acetylhexosaminidase.
 The fruits produced were not visibly damaged after being stored at room temperature for 45 days, whereas unmodified tomatoes had gone rotten.
-In India, where 30% of fruit is wasted before it reaches the market due to a lack of refrigeration and poor road infrastructure, the researchers hope genetic engineering of the tomato may decrease wastage.
+In India, where 30% of fruit is wasted before it reaches the market due to a lack of refrigeration and poor road infrastructure, the researchers hope genetic engineering of the tomato would decrease wastage.